Skip to content

 Chinese

 Large-scale emigration from China to the US began in the 1850s as overpopulation, land shortages, colonial warfare, and recurring famines ravaged Guangdong and other southern provinces.
 Going first to California, Chinese immigrants began settling in Massachusetts in the 1870s after a North Adams manufacturer recruited them during a shoemakers strike.
 Before long, some moved to new work sites in Worcester and Boston.
-By 1900, the Census counted more than a thousand Chinese in Boston, the majority from the Toishan region of Guangdong.
+By 1900, the Census counted more than a thousand Chinese in Boston, the majority from the Taishan region of Guangdong.
 With the passage of the Chinese Exclusion Act of 1882 and other restrictive measures, however, Chinese immigration was reduced.
 Although a small number of elite immigrants and “paper sons” (those with falsified documents) arrived thereafter, the Boston Chinese community remained heavily male and grew increasingly older.

-During the World War II years, the repeal of Chinese exclusion and the passage of the War Brides Act allowed a small infusion of new Chinese immigrants, most notably war brides who married Asian American GIs.
+During the World War II years, the repeal of Chinese exclusion and the passage of the War Brides Acts in 1945 and 1946 allowed a small infusion of new Chinese immigrants, most notably war brides who married Asian American GIs.
 In the ensuing Cold War, recruitment of Chinese science and engineering students to local universities brought several hundred more new residents, many of whom sought refuge in the US after the Chinese revolution of 1949.
 Subsequent communist restrictions on emigration, however, meant that until the 1980s most Chinese immigrants would come from the Republic of China in Taiwan and the British colony of Hong Kong.

 Settlement Patterns

 The earliest Chinese arrivals pitched their tents along Oliver Place (now known as Ping On Alley) in what would soon become Chinatown.
-Chinese occupancy spread to adjoining blocks as far south as Kneeland Street and later spread further south as neighboring Syrians and Irish moved out.
+Chinese occupancy spread to adjoining blocks as far south as Kneeland Street and later spread further south as neighboring Syrian and Irish immigrants moved out.
 Although the pre-World War II Chinese population remained heavily concentrated in Chinatown—the nation’s third largest at the time—there were also small pockets of settlement in Cambridge, Lynn, and other nearby towns.
 These communities grew after World War II as a small but growing number of Chinese and Chinese American families relocated to the suburbs.

 After World War II and especially after 1965, growing Chinese immigration and urban renewal brought extraordinary land pressures on Chinatown.
 In the 1960s alone, the construction of the Massachusetts Turnpike Extension, the Southeast Expressway, and the Tufts Medical complex reduced Chinatown’s land base by half while its population grew by 25 percent.
 Although many residents fought against unbridled development, thousands of Chinatown dwellers decamped for other neighborhoods such as the South End, Mission Hill, and Allston-Brighton.
 Other working and middle class families settled in nearby suburbs such as Malden and Quincy.
 In fact, the latter became so popular with newcomers that by 2000 its Asian American population was more than triple that of Chinatown’s.
 In addition, Chinese American professionals have taken up residence in affluent suburbs across the metro area, including Brookline, Newton, Arlington, Lexington, Burlington, and Acton.